gandie/Ants/README.md

 Simple Pygame-based Ants Simulator

+Ants (indicated by blue color) are "stupid" state-machines and can only "see" neighbouring fields.
+By laying traces the ants are still able to find efficient paths to the food sources (red) and bring it back to the nest (green).
+For each 100 units of food returned to the nest a new ant will spawn.

 # Installation

-This python package can be installed (optionally, but strongly recommended into a <a href="http://docs.python-guide.org/en/latest/dev/virtualenvs/#lower-level-virtualenv">virtualenv</a>) after requirements have been installed:
+This python package can be installed after requirements have been installed:

+Ubuntu:
 ```bash
 pip3 install -r requirements.txt
 python3 setup.py install